CrossOmics/Lotus/docs/api/preprocess.rst

    **Biological Background:**

-   Highly Variable Genes (HVG) are:
-   - Genes with large expression variation between different cells
+   Highly Variable Genes (HVG) are genes with large expression variation between different cells, usually including cell type-specific genes.
+They are used for dimensionality reduction and clustering analysis.
-   - Usually include cell type-specific genes
-   - Used for dimensionality reduction and clustering analysis

 Scaling
 ~~~~~~~